-Payment and Cash Management Services, which is part of Business Banking department, is enhancing the existing suit of products by including Payments & Cash management services, so as to add value to customers' overall banking relationship.
-Cash Management services/ products to customers enable them to manage all aspects of the financial cash flows, i.e. collection of revenue, disbursements of expenses/ payables, tracking as well as the investment of surplus funds, etc.
+Payment and Cash Management Services which is part of Business Banking department continues to enhance the existing suit of products by including Payments & Cash management services, so as to add value to customers' overall banking relationship.
+Cash Management services/ products enable customers to manage all aspects of the financial cash flows i.e. collection of revenue, disbursements of expenses/ payables, tracking as well as the investment of surplus funds etc.

-• Corporate Advisory & Investment Banking Department:
+Corporate Advisory & Investment Banking Department

-Corporate advisory Services: Corporate Advisory & Investment Banking department offers specialized services of strategic advisory to various industry sectors including Oil & Gas, Telecom, Financial Institutions, Steel, Power & Utilities, Textiles and SMEs by providing tailor-made solutions & products to corporate stakeholders and managements.
-The Corporate Advisory Team helps in identifying strengths, weaknesses, opportunities and threats in relation to their business, productivity & sustainability and assist them in identifying strategic growth opportunities.
-These solutions include corporate and asset level organic and inorganic growth, exit strategies, mergers & acquisitions, management buy-outs & buy-ins, capital raising, capital structures, private placement, start-ups, joint ventures, business re-engineering, and corporate structures, etc.,
+Corporate advisory Services: Corporate Advisory & Investment banking department offers specialized services of strategic advisory to various industry sectors including Oil & Gas, Telecom, Financial Institutions, Steel, Power & Utilities, Textiles and SMEs by providing tailor-made solutions & products to corporate stakeholders and managements, identifying strengths, weaknesses, opportunities and threats in relation to their business, productivity & sustainability and assist them in identifying strategic growth opportunities.
+These solutions include corporate and asset level organic and inorganic growth, exit strategies, mergers & acquisitions , management buy-outs & buy-ins, capital raising, capital structures, private placement, start-ups, joint ventures, business reengineering, and corporate structures etc.

-Independent advice is also offered either directly or together with partners to project sponsors and shareholders, primarily in feasibility studies, financial restructuring, raising equity, raising debt, supporting the sponsors in discussion with technical, legal and other financial advisors and advise clients during negotiating various contracts.
-The Bank proposes to further strengthen the Corporate Advisory Team, to provide seamless services to the Bank's corporate customers as a one-stop shop.

-Brokerage Services: The department has been providing clients with brokerage related services for dealing in investment securities (both equities & bonds) listed on the Muscat Securities Market (MSM) along with other services like EZ Trade- an online service which allows clients to trade MSM securities online.
+Independent advice is also offered either directly or together with partners to project sponsors and shareholders, primarily in feasibility studies, financial restructuring, raising equity, raising debt, supporting the sponsors in discussion with technical, legal and other financial advisors and advise customers during negotiating various contracts.
+The Bank proposes to further strengthen the Corporate Advisory Team, to provide seamless services to corporate customers as a one stop shop.
+Brokerage Services: The department has been providing customers with brokerage related services for dealing in investment securities (both equities & bonds) listed on the Muscat Securities Market (MSM) along with other services like EZ Trade- an online service which allows customers to trade MSM securities online.
+The department is also working with regulators to offer future eIPO services which facilitates online / multichannel application /processing of IPO's.

-•Treasury & Financial Institutions Department:
+Treasury & Financial Institutions Department

-Treasury & Financial Institutions Department offers specialized services to corporate customers to meet their forex requirements and cross border financial needs.
-Treasury unit in the department offers the clients various products both plain vanilla and derivatives.
+Treasury & Financial Institutions department offers specialized services to corporate customers to meet their forex requirements and cross border financial needs.
+Treasury unit offers the customers various products both plain vanilla and derivatives.
 The offerings range from plain Remittances, forward contract, forward rate agreements and FX derivatives with combination of call and put options etc. The Bank also offers structured solutions within the stipulated CBO guidelines for risk mitigation of Foreign Exchange and/or Interest Rate risks.
 The Bank provides these specialized services through dedicated and experienced resources to meet various requirements.

-Financial Institutions Department establishes and maintains all international correspondent banking relationships of the Bank.
-The department ensures that the Bank's corporate and retail clients have access to the world through a wide network of leading correspondent banks.
-Capitalizing on the excellent relationship with leading regional and global banks, the department actively assists the Bank's corporate customers with their global trade finance related requirements.
+Financial Institutions department establishes and maintains all international correspondent banking relationships of the Bank.
+The department ensures that the bank's corporate and retail customers have access to the world through a wide network of leading correspondent banks.
+Capitalizing on the excellent relationship with leading regional and global banks, the department actively assists the bank's corporate customers with their global trade finance related requirements.

-The department continues to look to identify the treasury business opportunities and trade finance transactions within the GCC and global markets to build a sustainable long-term relationship that would benefit both the Bank and its customers.
+The department continues to identify the treasury business opportunities and trade finance transactions within the GCC and global markets to build a sustainable long-term relationship that would benefit both the bank and its customers.

-• Government Banking Department:
+Government Banking Department

-Government Banking Department" offers its services to all Government / Quasi-Government clients through a dedicated resources team as a separate channel.
+Government banking department offers its services to all Government / Quasi-Government customers through a dedicated resources team as a separate channel.
 This is intended to meet the unique requirements of Government customers and Ministries with varied financial service needs.

-• Wholesale Banking Projects & MIS unit:
+Wholesale Banking Projects & MIS unit